rasmus-kirk/nixarr/README.md

   creates directories and users for your media library.
 It also sets sane permissions.
-- **State Management:** All services support state management and all state that they manage is located by default in `/data/.state/nixarr/*`
+- **State Management:** All services support state management and all state that they manage is located by default in `/data/.state/nixarr/*`.
+This means that you only have to backup your media directory and `/data/.state/nixarr`.
 - **Optional Dynamic DNS support:** If you use [Njalla](https://njal.la/) and don't have a static IP, you can use the `nixarr.ddns.njalla.enable` option to dynamically update a DNS record that points to the dynamic public